promised-ai/redpoll-website/content/blog/sparsity.md

 1761 rows × 2 columns
 ```

-These values can be compared against the true values by whatever evaluation
-metric desired.

 ## Impute Every Feature

 Now, we have a dataset in which 10% of the features values are missing.
 Reformer, without any additional configuration or commmands, stands ready
 to impute **any other feature** that exists in the dataset.
-This applies to both categorical and numeric imputation tasks.
+This applies to both categorical and numeric values.

 ```python
 client.impute("MonthlyCharges")